AharenDaisuki/AharenDaisuki.github.io/_pages/about.md

 attention algorithm in MagmaDNN framework, supervised by [Dr. Wong Kai Lam](https://mabe.utk.edu/people/kwai-l-wong/).
 He then was selected for the Reaching Out Award 2022/23 by Department of Computer Science, City University of Hong Kong, in the same year.

+In 2024, supervised by professor Rynson LAU, he finished his final year project titled [Deep learning model for camouflaged object detection](https://github.com/AharenDaisuki/Deep-learning-model-for-camouflaged-object-detection) and graduated from city University of Hong Kong.
+In the same year, he worked for Department of Computer Science, City University of Hong Kong as full-time research assistant, participating in the project titled Integrating Virtual and Real-World Testing Environments for Autonomous Vehicles.

 His research interest mainly lies in computer vision, natural language process, algorithm design and analysis, optimization theory.

 Inspirations: